mahencore/hello-world/README.md

 # hello-world
-My first repository for github
+My frst repository for github
 To learn about branching a main file